-Unrestricted risk is the result of combining the likelihoods of entry, establishment and spread with the outcome of overall consequences.
-Likelihoods and consequences are combined using the risk estimation matrix in Table A.4.
+Unrestricted risk is the result of combining the overall likelihood of entry, establishment and spread with the outcome of overall consequences.
+The likelihood and consequences are combined using the risk estimation matrix in Table A.4.

 Unrestricted risk estimate for T. macfarlanei and T. truncatus Overall likelihood of entry, establishment and spread Moderate Consequences Low Unrestricted risk Low